 I’m a poetry noob but it’s one of those things I feel compelled to get interested in before I’m dead because I find it to be one of those skills that are so highly artistic and creative and yet so abstract, too.
 And there’s lots of opinions on why one should partake in poetry (and writing in general).
 Ray Bradbury once said that aspiring authors should read a poem and a short story every night to build their knowledge of the craft, but, well, I think that’s a little unrealistic because we all have lives and we’re not all as optimistic as Ray Bradbury, so getting the motivation to do things often involves jumping psychological hurdles that can keep us from writing, like laziness and apathy…and laziness.
 Regardless, understanding poetry on a fundamental level is important to get one’s foot in the door, so today we are going to start by looking at the easy stuff in the world of verse.

 What’s a Foot?

-So, there is apparently a measuring unit in poetry (I never realized poetry had to be measured, but okay), and it’s called a “Foot.”
-A foot is made up of “stressed and unstressed syllables” and the combination of “feet” creates what is known as “meter” (don’t worry, we’ll get there).
+So, there is a measuring unit in poetry called a “foot.”
+A foot is made up of “stressed and unstressed syllables” and the combination of “feet” creates what is known as “meter.”
 Then, the meters are joined to create an entire poem, and then you have Poetry.
 See, a poem’s inner-magic is no more mysterious than the innerworkings of a fantastic machine.
 Sometimes hard to wrap your mind around but altogether marvelous nonetheless!

-- Anapest is a combination of two unstressed and a stressed syllable, which looks like “dadaDUM.”
-Anapest can often be found in limericks, such as the famous Nantucket jam:
+- Anapest is a combination of two unstressed and a stressed syllable

-There are more feet (foots?) as well, including Spondee, Dactyl, Amphibrach, and Pyrrhic, but I think you get the point already—pretty much it’s different combinations of syllables however stressed and unstressed.
-So, ideally, we use foot as the starting point of a poem, and it informs the kind of language we are going to use on a technical level.
-Good to know!
+There are more types of feet as well, including Spondee, Dactyl, Amphibrach, and Pyrrhic.
+However, I think you get the point—pretty much types of feet are different combinations of syllables stressed and unstressed.
+So, ideally, we use the “foot” as the starting point of a poem, and it informs the kind of language we are going to use on a technical level.